ltn22/SCHC-old/README.md

    *parser.parser(packet)*

 6. Once the packet has been parsed the compressor analyses the header fields and looks for a rule that matches.
-Note that the function *“get_header_fields()”* from the parser will return the parsed header and this one is passed to the compressor to analyse it.
+Note that header fields are obtained from the parser, stored in *“parser.header_fields”*, and passed to the compressor to analyse it.

-   *compressor.analyzePacketToSend(parser.get_header_fields())*
+   *compressor.analyzePacketToSend(parser.header_fields)*

 7. If a rule is found that matches for all the header fields of the packet the compression can be done following that rule.
 The *“compressPacket()”* function will compress the last packet analysed.